Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260518/localinfo.md

     [Refill](https://maps.app.goo.gl/e9DjqnnvM6QSGYnZ8)
     is a fine option.
 Belgian-style food done well, and the owners are always there when the restaurant is open (one in the kitchen and one at the bar).
-The do not serve larger groups though, as the kitchen is very small.
+They do not serve larger groups though, as the kitchen is very small.

     Outside seating is available if the weather is fine.